eliotstock/host/README.md

-# linux-setup
+# Host setup

-Small script to set up a new Linux desktop/laptop for personal use.
+Small script to set up a new Ubuntu or MacOS desktop/laptop for personal use.

-## Things to test manually before committing to a new release
+## Things to test manually before committing to a new Ubuntu release

 * External monitor works after locking and unlocking.
 * Screensharing works in Google Meet (Wayland has/had no support for this).
 * Bluetooth headphones work as a headset.
 Mic works and audio quality is good.

+## Ubuntu

-## To upgrade in-place rather than reinstall
+### To upgrade in-place rather than reinstall

 If you wait long enough the Software Updater app will offer to upgrade Ubuntu.
 Before that, or if it doesn't: